KalaniEhuKai/SliceAndDiceDataDisplayTwitchExtension/README.md

 # SliceAndDiceDataDisplayTwitchExtension

-SliceAndDiceDataDisplay Twitch Extension provides contextual data overlay for the game Slice And Dice.
+SliceAndDice Data Display Twitch Extension provides contextual data overlay for the game Slice And Dice.

 See the <a href="https://kalaniehukai.github.io/SliceAndDiceDataDisplayTwitchExtension/public/userGuide/index.html">user guide</a> for more information.